makicoding/Friend-Finder/README.md

 This app uses Node and Express server on the back end, and Bootstrap framework on the front end.

-Technologies used: HTML, CSS, JavaScript, jQuery, RESTful API, JSON, AJAX, Node, Express, Heroku.
+Technologies used: HTML, CSS, JavaScript, Bootstrap, jQuery, RESTful API, JSON, AJAX, Node, Express, Heroku.